syntasso/kratix-marketplace/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behaviour:
 1. Install Kratix
 2. Install Postgres Promise
-3. Send a Resource Request
+3. Send a Resource request
 4. See error

 **Expected behaviour**